DaniArnaout/DaniArnaout.github.io/menu/faq/README.md

 [[ALStore sharedInstance] setValue:@"http://localhost:8888" forKey:@"baseURL"];
 ```

-Now, you can use double curley braces in your URL field in the attribute inspector.
+Now, you can use double curly braces in your URL field in the attribute inspector.

 <img width="300" alt="Xcode" src="../../menu/faq/attachements/baseUrl.png">